damianchojnacki/Connection/readme.md

-﻿#Connection - PDO and mysqli wrapper
+#Connection - PDO and mysqli wrapper

 ###Installation
 To utilize this class, first import one of the Connection class into your project, and require it.